 Through April 3, Brussels Airlines is offering flights between Belgium and Europe through Liège and Antwerp.
 Through April 2, the airline is offering flights between Europe and Africa and between Europe and North America through Frankfurt and Zurich.
-Travelers from the U.S. and Europe can check the new schedule for intercontinental flights, as well as request a refund, here.
-The new schedule for flights within Europe is available here.
+Travelers from the U.S. and Europe can check the new schedule for intercontinental flights, as well as request a refund.

 United Airlines has issued a travel waiver for customers who had travel booked March 22 through April 18.
 The airline will waive the change fee and any difference in fare will be waived for new flights departing between March 22, 2016, and April 30, 2016, as long as travel is rescheduled in the same cabin (any fare class) and between the same cities as originally ticketed, or to or from Amsterdam, Dusseldorf, Frankfurt, London, Luxembourg or Paris.
 For wholly rescheduled travel departing after April 30, 2016, or for a change in departure or destination city other than those listed above, the change fee will be waived, but a difference in fare may apply.
 Rescheduled travel must be completed within one year from the date when the ticket was issued.

 Delta is offering refunds and no-fee changes for customers who had travel booked March 22 through April 18.
 The new ticket must be reissued on or before April 18, with the rebooked travel to begin no later than April 30.